Submissions

 The manuscripts should include:

 1. The author’s full name, academic affiliation, and contact e-mail address.
+It is recommended to include the personal identificator ORCID.

 2. The article’s title.
 If it contains a subtitle, it should appear on a separate line (following the title).